August Eigruber

 August Eigruber (16 April 1907 – 28 May 1947) was an Austrian-born Nazi Gauleiter and Reichsstatthalter of Reichsgau Oberdonau (Upper Danube) and Landeshauptmann of Upper Austria.
 He was convicted of war crimes at Mauthausen-Gusen concentration camp and hanged.

 Early life and Nazi career

-Born in Steyr, Austria, after finishing middle school, Eigruber underwent training in geodesy and fine mechanics at the Austrian Federal Teaching Institution for Iron- and Steelworking.
+August Eigruber was born in Steyr, Austria in 1907.
+After finishing middle school, Eigruber underwent training in geodesy and fine mechanics at the Austrian Federal Teaching Institution for Iron and Steelworking.
 Thereafter, he was active in his profession.
 In November 1922 he joined the National Socialist Worker Youth of Austria, whose leader he became in 1925.
 In April 1928, he joined the Nazi Party, whose Steyr-Land district leadership he took up in October 1930.
-For his activities in the NSDAP, which was banned in Austria, Eigruber was sentenced to several months in prison.
+For his activities in the Party, which was banned in Austria, Eigruber was sentenced to several months in prison.
 From May 1935, Eigruber was the Gau Director (Gaugeschäftsführer) for the banned Party in the Upper Austria Gau, and he took over complete leadership of the Gau as of 1936.